 - you’re now earning less than £617 a month

-- your earnings were at or above the earnings threshold each month for 12 months before you applied for UC.
+- you earned £617 or more each month in the 12 months before you applied for Universal Credit

 The benefit cap may not apply to you if